 - debate; and

-There are two lead portfolio managers on the team: Iain McCombie (the head of the team) and Milena Mileva (BGUK’s co-managers – see page 28 for their biographies).
-The team also has a head of research, as well as a number of graduates from the company’s graduate programme (these rotate every 12 months).
-In addition, the team has two dedicated environmental, social and governance (ESG) analysts who are embedded within the UK team’s investment framework.
+There are two lead portfolio managers on the team: Iain McCombie (the head of the team) and Milena Mileva (BGUK’s co-managers – see page 26 for their biographies).
+The team also has a Head of Research, as well as a number of graduates from the company’s graduate programme (these rotate every 12 months).
+In addition, the team has two dedicated ESG analysts who are embedded within the UK team’s investment framework.

 Stage 1 – Discovery